tiagoteixeira03/pic1_website/content/english/blog/4th_week4.md

 ```
 Multiple combinations were tested to calculate the errors and determine the optimal configurations.

-However, the robot's data acquisition rate is higher than the optitrack cameras, which means that it will be necessary to synchronize the data, in order to find the moments when both sources were capturing information, to calculate the errors accurately and generate the necessary plots.
+However, the robot's data acquisition rate is higher than the [OptiTrack PRIME13](https://optitrack.com/cameras/prime-13/) cameras, which means that it will be necessary to synchronize the data, in order to find the moments when both sources were capturing information, to calculate the errors accurately and generate the necessary plots.
 </div>

 <!-- Throughout this week, the cameras were calibrated and rosbags were generated.
 We recorded various datasets as the robot moved with the different combinations of parameters for both algorithms.